 As noted above, the Board has adopted new aquatic life standards for the CAWS, including for chlorides.
-These standards were adopted by an Opinion and Order of the Board in Docket R2008-09, Subdocket D, dated June 18, 2015.
-The final rules appeared in the Illinois Register on July 10, 2015 (30 Ill.
+These standards were adopted by an Opinion and Order of the Board in

+Docket R2008-09, Sub-docket D, dated June 18, 2015.
+The final rules appeared in the Illinois on a consistent basis during the term of the variance that is being requested here by Richton Park.

+Register on July 10, 2015 (30 Ill.
 Reg.
 9388, 9423, 9433).
-The chlorides standards, which are in 35 IAC 302.407(g)(2) and (g)(3), are not currently met on a consistent basis and cannot be met on a consistent basis during the term of the variance that is being requested here by Orland Park.
+The chlorides standards, which are in

+35 IAC 302.407(g)(2) and (g)(3), are not currently met on a consistent basis and cannot be met

 The discharges to the Calumet Watershed.
-Orland Park is operating with an NPDES permit, which requires Orland Park to not cause or contribute to violations of water quality standards, including those established in the R2008-09 rulemaking.
+Richton Park is operating with an NPDES permit, which requires Richton Park to not cause or contribute to violations of water quality standards, including those established in the R2008-09 rulemaking.

-Therefore, it is necessary for Village of Orland Park to be issued a five-year variance for its NPDES Permit in the form suggested in this Petition to avoid the imposition of an arbitrary or unreasonable hardship on Orland Park.
+Therefore, it is necessary for the Village of Richton Park to be issued a five-year variance for its NPDES Permit in the form suggested in this Petition to avoid the imposition of an arbitrary or unreasonable hardship on Richton Park.

 II.
-ACTIVITY OF THE VILLAGE OF ORLAND PARK
+ACTIVITY OF THE VILLAGE OF RICHTON PARK

-- b) A complete and concise description of the nature of petitioner's activity that is the subject of the proposed variance, including: - A. The location of, and area affected by, the petitioner's activity.
+b) A complete and concise description of the nature of petitioner's activity that is the subject of the proposed variance, including:

+A. The location of, and area affected by, the petitioner's activity.

-Orland Park operates and maintains a municipal separate storm sewer system within its corporate limits pursuant to NPDES Permit No. ILR400414.
-In addition, the permit also covers discharges from storm sewer outfalls operated by Orland Park described in more detail below.
+Richton Park operates and maintains a municipal separate storm sewer system within its corporate limits pursuant to NPDES Permit No. ILR40.
+In addition, the permit also covers discharges from storm sewer outfalls operated by Richton Park described in more detail below.

-The area affected by Orland Park's activities is the Calumet Watershed, CAWS, including each of the receiving waters identified below.
+The area affected by Richton Park's activities is the Calumet Watershed, CAWS, including each of the receiving waters identified below.